JJFoest/joy-of-reproducible-research/README.md

 ## Other
 ### Session 1: A good start is half the battle
 For this session, we don't need to use any files from here.
+[You can view the presentation here](https://www.canva.com/design/DAGZpA48W94/BjVajzzzWIUKNSR_oj31-g/view?utm_content=DAGZpA48W94&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hd5ac4ff07b)

 Enjoy!